-STEP students have the support of STEP faculty members, STEP staff members, and other STEP students.
+STEP students have the support of STEP faculty, staff, and other STEP students.
+Students meet quarterly with the STEP Coordinator to assess their progress and receive referrals to a variety of on-campus academic and social services.
 There are opportunities for STEP students to pursue tutoring in the various STEM disciplines offered at CWU.
 STEP students are able to get personalized help with homework, projects, and studying.
-In addition, STEP students have a chance to join the STEP Living Learning Community located in Kamola Hall.
+In addition, STEP students have a chance to join the STEP Living Learning Community located in Kamola and Hall.
 The STEP LLC gives students an opportunity to connect with other STEP students in a shared residence and opportunities to build valuable social and academic connections.
-Take a look at the current STEP LLC calendar and newsletter.

 More information is available on the STEP Student Resources page.

-STEP offers a special financial aid opportunity for partial tuition and books, which is available to eligible freshman students who have been accepted into STEP and who submit a FAFSA application.
+STEP offers a special financial aid opportunity for partial tuition, which is available to eligible freshman students who have been accepted into STEP, who submit a FAFSA application and have been demonstrated sufficient financial need.
 Continuation of aid beyond fall quarter of the freshman year is dependent on academic performance.

 When applying to STEP, for freshman students to be eligible for STEP financial aid opportunities: